lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 Step 2.
 Add your active learning scores as an additonal column.
 ---------------
-If you want to use your use predictions from your model as active learning scores, you can use the Scorers from the lightly pip package.
+If you want to use the predictions from your model as active learning scores, you can use the scorers from the lightly pip package.

 .. code-block:: python